l0wc0ster/blog/index.md

 ## Welcome to [jaki](about.md)'s blog
 ---

 Hello everyone, in this blog I will post interesting attack techniques and privilege escalation methods.
-For suggestions and comments, write to my [LinkedIn](https://www.linkedin.com/in/sergey-budilov/)
+For suggestions and comments, visit the [contacts](about.md).

 ---

 ## Articles list 2020:

 **[Bypass csrf token by BurpSuite](csfr-bypass-burpsuite.md)**

 <style type="text/css">
  .block1 {